-Decoding Mustang Vehicle Identification Numbers (VIN)
+Decoding Mustang Vehicle Identification Numbers (Mustang VIN Decoder)

 In the 1950s, mass production of cars increased dramatically, making it difficult to keep track of what vehicles were being made.
 Detroit manufacturers started using VINs as a way of giving accurate descriptions of any car rolling off the assembly line.
 These early VINs varied in composition from one manufacturer to another.
 In the 1980s, the U.S. Department of Transportation stepped in and required all vehicles to contain a 17-digit VIN, establishing the standard system that we still use today.